 Colors used with red in this room: White, brown and touches of orange and blue.

-A wall coated in warm rich red packs a punch of drama into this master bedroom.
+A wall coated in warm rich red packs a punch of drama into this primary bedroom.
 The natural woven carpeting and rug complements while adding visual texture.

 Colors used with red in this room: Black, brown, grey and touches of orange and green.